Logo

 Content Validation

-The reports should provide a detailed behavioral profile of the test-taker, other than actionable insights and plans for recruiters and L&D experts.
+The reports should provide a detailed behavioral profile of the test-taker, including actionable insights and plans for recruiters and learning and development(L&D) experts.
 Data analysis can help organizations understand the key skill gaps and training needs at a group level.
-Individual development plans are customized for each test-taker to help them understand and work on their development areas.
+Individual development plans can be customized for each test-taker to help them understand and work on their development areas.

-Advantages and Disadvantages of Behavioral Assessments
+Advantages and disadvantages of behavioral assessments

 Advantages